AndreaFerrante/ErlangCalculator/README.md

-This Python package is an <i>helping hand</i> to all data analyst and scientist that are trying to assess scientifically how many call center agents to staff ! 🔥
+This Python package is an <i>helping hand</i> to all data analyst and scientist that are trying to determine scientifically how many call center agents to staff ! 🔥

 The main teory under the hood has been developed in by Mr. Agner Krarup Erlang - who, back in the 1916, developed the concept of <i>Erlang Unit Measure</i> - and by Mr. Conny Palm - back in the 1946.